true-gler/protocol-sim/README.md

 Within these Simulations, it was not possible for the attacker the sender with a probability greater than 1/2.

 At 58 nodes, on the other hand, half of the 200 simulations the sender was detected.

-As a result:
+**Result:
 We showed that when violating the condition the sender can be detected with a probability of 1/2.
-(Theorem 5.2. of Rubin et el)
+(Theorem 5.2. of Rubin et el)**

 ## Documentation